BDC Hamburger Icon

 • Contests that increase brand awareness: To increase brand awareness, consider running a sweepstakes that awards a prize related to your products and your target market’s needs.
 For example, a high-end travel company could hold a sweepstakes in which the prize is a seven-day stay at a villa in the Greek Isles with an on-site butler.

-Use a social media contest to run giveaways of excess inventory items.
-You'll recoup money while placing your products in customers' hands.
+Using a social media contest to run giveaways of excess inventory items will recoup money while placing your products in customers' hands.

 2. Narrow your target audience.